Published by Blain Reinkensmeyer

-ShareBuilder started out with a goal to make investing affordable and easy.
-Its automatic investments, pleasant customer service, and clean site design succeeded in accomplishing its goal of earning the portfolios of many investors over time.
+ShareBuilder started out with the goal of making investing affordable and easy.
+Its automatic investments, pleasant customer service, and clean site design have succeeded in accomplishing its goal of attracting the portfolios of many investors over time.

-Today, ShareBuilder is a part of the Capital One family and the online broker continues to thrive, executing in the key areas that matters most to its clients.
+Today, ShareBuilder is part of the Capital One family, and the online broker continues to thrive, executing in key areas that matter most to its clients.

 Commissions & Fees